Tata Prima

 Tata Prima is a range of heavy trucks produced by Tata Motors, a wholly owned subsidiary of Tata & Sons of India.
 It was first introduced in 2008 as the company's 'global' truck.
 Tata Prima was the winner of the 'Commercial Vehicle of the Year' at the Apollo Commercial Vehicles Awards, 2010 and 2012.
 The 'HCV (Cargo) Truck of the Year, 2010' and the 'HCV (Rigid) Truck of the Year, 2012'.

-First truck range with Common rail engine, Automatic transmission, World-class cabin with HVAC, Air suspension driver seats, Data logger for performance tracking.
-The trucks have a combined loading capacity of 55 tonnes, ideal for heavy-duty shipment.
-The interior of the Prima is equipped with modern features like GPS, air conditioning, 4-way adjustable driver and co-driver seats, ADAS features like lane departure warning, driver eye monitoring system etc.
+First truck range with Common rail engine, Automatic transmission, cabin with HVAC, Air suspension driver seats, Data logger for performance tracking.
+The trucks have a combined loading capacity of 55 tonnes.
+The interior of the Prima is equipped with features like GPS, air conditioning, 4-way adjustable driver and co-driver seats, ADAS features like lane departure warning, driver eye monitoring system etc.